salkuadrat/lucifer/README.md

 });
 ```

-You can apply multiple middlewares to any route you want.
+You may apply multiple middlewares to the route you want.

 ```dart
 final app = App();